anibalbastiass/android.sworks.challenge/README.md

 - Frontend (Android):
   - From a personal project with a solid, scalable and clean architecture for Android apps (CLEAN + MVVM), begins complete features for this project.
+  - This project contains 2 flavors: Dummy and Prod.
+Dummy reads a JSON file for local interaction and Prod request to API.

 This project contains the following milestones